Using

 testing and reliability data resulting from the performance of products in

-article of the Reliability HotWire.
-The ability to bridge the
+previous article of the Reliability HotWire.
+The ability to

-difference between these two information sources lies within the grasp of
+bridge the difference between these two information sources lies within

-an organization that has a good reliability program and an adequate amount
+the grasp of an organization that has a good reliability program and an

-of data.
-Although it requires a good deal of data manipulation and
+adequate amount of data.
+Although it requires a good deal of data

-mathematical analysis, a model can be developed that will allow for the
+manipulation and mathematical analysis, a model can be developed that will

-mapping of in-house reliability data to make accurate predictions of field
+allow for the mapping of in-house reliability data to make accurate

-performance.
-Obviously, this is a powerful tool that would have an
+predictions of field performance.
+Obviously, this is a powerful tool that

-important role in projecting warranty costs for new products and the
+would have an important role in projecting warranty costs for new products

 Another use of the information that a reliability program provides is the